 Description of Eligibility Criteria

-An applicant must be a disabled veteran that is over the age of 65 with at least a 10% disability rating, that is blind in one or both eyes, or that has lost the use of one or more limbs.
+An applicant must be a disabled veteran that is over the age of 65 with at least a 10% disability rating, or who is blind in one or both eyes, or who has lost the use of one or more limbs.
 Unremarried surviving spouses of a veteran who is qualified for an exemption, or of a disabled veteran who would have qualified for an exemption if the law had been in effect on the date the disabled veteran died, are also eligible, as are the veteran's surviving children under the age of 18.

 Local Option in Adoption of Program

 Local government is unable to exercise an option